Anandhakrishnan93/Python3_Diffie_Hellman_KeyExchange/README.md

 The Diffie-Hellman (Asymmetric) Ratchet: Every time a response is received, a new DH exchange happens to create a brand new "Root Key."

 2. Why This is Superior
-If an attacker steals Alice's phone after the first two messages, they only have the current root_key.
+If an attacker steals glen's phone after the first two messages, they only have the current root_key.

-They cannot calculate the keys for "Hello Bob" because the symmetric ratchet deleted them (Forward Secrecy).
+They cannot calculate the keys for "Hello tom" because the symmetric ratchet deleted them (Forward Secrecy).

-Once Bob sends a new DH key and Alice performs receive_response(), the attacker's stolen root_key becomes useless for future messages (Post-Quantum/Break-in Recovery).
+Once tom sends a new DH key and glen performs receive_response(), the attacker's stolen root_key becomes useless for future messages (Post-Quantum/Break-in Recovery).